Encouraging a sustainable economy

 What are the next steps?

-We will establish theme subgroups to develop the area wide vision for this theme – with a broad remit and wide representation.
-We will identify potential partners and interested individuals/groups, gaps in knowledge and linkages with local strategies and action plans.
+We have established an online members area and thematic subgroup to develop the area wide vision for this theme – with a broad remit and wide representation.
+Collectively we will identify potential partners and interested individuals/groups, gaps in knowledge and linkages with local strategies and action plans and project development ideas.

-From this will be able to engage with and enthuse a broader group of stakeholders beyond the wider environmental sector in a targeted way and with a stronger focus on involving and engaging local groups and individuals.
-This could mean a variety of approaches, including: social media, traditional media, community meetings, drop-in sessions and the strengths of our partners so that we’re all working together to deliver the Area Statement vision and ambitions.
+Building on this and other work, we will be able to engage with and enthuse a broader group of stakeholders beyond the wider environmental sector in a targeted way and with a stronger focus on involving and engaging local groups and individuals.
+This could mean a variety of approaches, developing our work through on line meetings, social media, traditional media, attendance of existing group meetings, community meetings, drop-in sessions and utilising the strengths of our partners so that we’re all working together to deliver the Area Statement vision and ambitions.

 How does what we’ve proposed deliver Sustainable Management of Natural Resources (SMNR)?